jkoether/Terrain_Trails/README.md

 # February 2022 Updates:
 Updated to add the following features:
-* Base elevation for path cutouts is based on the minimum elevation for that path, this allow higher paths to not require the same depth cutouts which will reduce print times.
+* Base elevation for path cutouts is based on the minimum elevation for that path, this allows higher paths to not require the same depth cutouts which will reduce print times.
-* Islands are in waterbodies are preserved.
+* Islands in waterbodies are preserved.
 * An initial tiling method has been implimented, currently only supports 2 tiles.
 This will rotate 2 prints to maximize the scale and then produce 2 terrain tile files.
-The tiles will include a dovetail cutout to connect the tiles using an insert.
+The tiles will include a dovetail cutout to connect the tiles using dovetail inserts.
 * A compass can be inlcluded by defining the location and scale.
 Default scale is a 50x50mm compass.

 Fixes: